v-lavs/crewing-crm/README.md

 ### PREREQUISITES: You must have an installed node.js if you don't have one.
+1) You have to install Node.js if you don't have one.
-npm install - Install dependencies.
+2) run this command  in terminal: npm install - Install dependencies.

 ### LAUNCH DEV mode (watching files):